thomasWeise/aitoa/book/metaheuristics/randomSampling/README.md

 \repo.listing{lst:RandomSampling}{An excerpt of the implementation of the random sampling algorithm which keeps createing random candidate solutions and remembering the best encountered on until the computational budget is exhausted.}{java}{src/main/java/aitoa/algorithms/RandomSampling.java}{}{relevant}

+The algorithm can be described as follows:

+1. set best-so-far objective value to infinity
+2. create random point&nbsp;$\sespel$ in search space&nbsp;$\searchSpace$
+3. map the point&nbsp;$\sespel$ to a candidate solution&nbsp;$\solspel$ by applying the representation mapping&nbsp;$\solspel=\repMap(\sespel)$.
+4. compute objective value by invoking the objective function&nbsp;$z=\objf(\solspel)$.
+5. if&nbsp;$z$ is better than best-so-far-objective value, then
+    a. set best-so-far objective value to&nbsp;$z$
+    b. store&nbsp;$\solspel$ in a special variable and remember it
+6. if termination criterion is not met, return to point 1.
+7. return best-so-far objective value and best solution to the user

+In actual program code, points&nbsp;3 to&nbsp;5 can actually be encapsulate by a wrapper around the objective function.
+This reduces a lot of potential programming mistakes and makes the code much shorter.
+This is what we did with the implementations of the black-box process interface `IBlackBoxProcess` given in [@lst:IBlackBoxProcess].

 #### Results on the JSSP

 Let us now compare the performance of this iterated random sampling with our initial method.